fbpx

 4. Spelling: Each week the students will be given a list of words that contain a certain spelling pattern.
 They will complete activities each day using the words.
 They will also learn some commonly misspelled words and mnemonic devices to help them remember how to spell them.

-6. Google Classroom: Students have been using my Google Classroom to complete assignments and quizzes in English/Language Arts, Math, Religion, Science, and Social Studies.
+5. Google Classroom: Students have been using my Google Classroom to complete assignments and quizzes in English/Language Arts, Math, Science, and Social Studies.
 Please check with your son/daughter to show you what they have been doing.
 If you have any questions please don’t hesitate to send me an email.

-7. Monday of the First Week in Ordinary Time Mass: Our next Mass with Father Ennis will be held on Monday, January 13th at 8:50.
+6. Monday of the 7th Week in Ordinary Time Mass: Our next Mass with Father Ennis will be held on Monday, February 24th at 8:50.
 Students will have the opportunity to volunteer to be an altar server and/or a lector for future Masses.
 If your child signs up to be a lector, he/she will receive their reading in advance to have time to practice both in school and at home.